basilesportif/gall-guide/guide-docs/poke.md

 ## poke: One-Time Call
 Sending a poke to a Gall agent is easy; you can do it directly from the Dojo.
 Let's poke our app and examine what happens.

+### Poke Basics
 ```
 > :poketime %print-state
 ::  you'll see the state variable and the bowl printed
 ```
-OK, so we've used this syntax a lot, and it's time to walk-through how it works.
+We've used this syntax a lot in prior lessons, and it's time to walk through how it works.

 `on-poke` is a gate:
 ```